Surge in virus hospitalizations strains hospitals in several states

 Deaths are rising in a number of places, especially in the Sun Belt.

 Texas on Wednesday reported 98 deaths from covid-19, a one-day high that surpassed its earlier record reached on Tuesday, when Arizona and Mississippi also reached one-day highs.
-Arizona and Texas also hit new highs this week in seven-day rolling averages of deaths.
+Arizona and Texas also hit new highs this week in seven-day rolling averages of deaths, according to data tracked by The Washington Post.

 Florida is also beginning to see a sustained rise in fatalities, as documented in a Federal Emergency Management Agency report obtained by The Washington Post.
 The report shows a rebound in the seven-day rolling average of fatalities starting about two weeks ago and notes, “State is monitoring bed census daily and making contingency plans in the event capacity becomes an issue.”